My Experience Buying and Using the Giro Vanquish Helmet

 Air Flow Slits

-Now I have drops from the ophthalmologist that I use before and after my rides along with some other treatments.
+I now have drops from the ophthalmologist that I try to remember to use before and after my rides along with some other treatments.
 Time will tell how well the drops work and whether or not the slits cause any more drying than I had with sunglasses.
 As a general rule, in the past, my vision has been better when I ride (with or without glasses).
 That’s probably the cardio benefit I’m experiencing.
 And, logically, it seems that if I’m relaxing my face and opening my eyes more, the air circulation isn’t causing a bigger problem than riding without the upper half my face covered.
-I looked for aerodynamic articles or video to see what the actual air flow of different configurations was, but everything I found was about reducing helmet drag for a competitive advantage and didn’t seem like information that illuminated my questions specific to air flow around the eyes.
-I do suspect that three slightly smaller slits, one over the nose and two over the temples might be better for me, maybe better for other people too.

 The attached goggles, slits and all, provide another benefit that is, maybe, unique to me.
 I don’t personally like anything on my forehead, probably due in part to the sensitive skin.
 Since I was old enough to decide for myself, I haven’t even had bangs on my forehead.
 So, I tend to wear my helmet incorrectly.
 I’m not trying to be difficult, I’m just uncomfortable and I keep inching it up, then it seems to fit there in that wrong place.
-People give me grief about it, from strangers, yes, strangers, to my grandson.
+People gave me grief about my helmet fit, from strangers, yes, strangers, to my grandson.
 When they do, I fix it, a little, temporarily.
-Now that I’m wearing a helmet with attached goggles in a fixed location, it’s easy for me to know how far down on my forehead the helmet should actually go.
-My eyes go in the middle between the slits above and the bottom of the lens.
-If I wear it wrong, it doesn’t cover my eyes and now that feels as stupid as it looks.
-So, this highly advanced helmet does have an unexpected advantage for this challenged rider with user errors.

-Why would I be willing to share this embarrassing fact with people I hope will support my project?
-Well, partly because I hope you’re laughing with me, partly because someone might benefit or learn from my mistakes, and partly because I’m just a 60 year old grandma who’s not trying to be anything except who she is.
-I started riding a bike before riders were expected to wear helmets (and survived the resulting concussion) and now I’m a little better at meeting safety norma than I was before I got this new helmet.
+I started riding a bike before riders were expected to wear helmets (and survived the resulting concussion) and now I’m a little better at meeting safety norms than I was before I got this new helmet.
 I don’t so much think there are many people out there making the same exact mistake as me, but I do hope that someone looking at me doing this will say “You know, if she can do that, I can do this thing that I want to do.” and that’s more likely if I don’t pretend to be something I’m not.

 Now that I’m wearing the helmet properly and lower on my forehead, I’ll need to revisit the headbands I’ve been using.
 I had a variety for experimentation with my other helmet to relieve the pressure and related acne I was getting along the hairline.
 I don’t really want to wait to see if that also happens lower down where everyone can see it.